 Does Kwanzaa use a menorah?

 Some people may call the candle holder the “Kwanzaa menorah.”
 However, the candle holder for Kwanzaa is called a kinara, which is a special candle holder for the seven candles of Kwanzaa.
 There are three red candles placed on the left which represent struggle, three green candles on the right representing land and hope for the future, and a black candle in the middle representing people of African descent.
-Many family members dress in traditional African clothing while lighting the kinara.
+Many family members dress in traditional African clothing while lighting the Kinara.

-Kwanzaa How To Celebrate
+Kwanzaa How To Celebrate With Kids

 What Are Kwanzaa Traditions?